 Lemmons utilizes Bill Toll’s camera at times to put us directly inside Harriet’s head.
 Wyatt Smith’s editing, Toll’s camera work, and Lemmons’ guidance make for some of the more striking moments of the film.
 The voice of God, Harriet’s intuition and troubled memories, are the most salient and thought-provoking images of the film.
 They lift us up and pull us in with pure imagery in a way most modern films have forgotten.

 Toll’s camera work and Smith’s editing is straightforward but no less profound.
-Lemmons orchestrates a symphony of image, sound, and emotion, at times makes watching Harriet a singular profound experience.
+Lemmons orchestrates a symphony of image, sound, and emotion, at times which make watching Harriet a singular profound experience.
 Harriet crossing the state line into freedom, her gaze into the bottomless depths of the muddy river beneath her, all of it makes for a deeply engaging and moving experience which will leave you breathless if we but open ourselves to Lemmon’s experiment.

 Though the casting of Erivo does bring to light a troubling trend amongst Hollywood.
 Sooner, rather than later, we must have a conversation about why we are so ready to hire black British actors as opposed to black American ones.
 Erivo’s performance is miraculous and at times transcendent but remember the line, “She goes to meet that good friend of the slave; the angel of death.”